liuzihe02/Meta-Portfolio-Method/README.md

 ### Implementation Differences
 * While the paper combined Naive Risk Parity(NRP) and Hierarchical Risk Parity (HRP) in the MPM, this work uses Equal Risk Contribution (ERC) and HRP.
 Both NRP and HRP had near-identical weights, and ERC with HRP gave significantly better results.
 Should you choose NRP instead, simply use the function "inv_vol" to obtain the weights.

 * The original paper rebalanced the portfolio monthly, and gathered data points (features-label) monthly.
-This work rebalances monthly, but gathers data daily to increase the dataset size.
-This increased the model's confidence in its features.
+This work also rebalances monthly, but gathers data daily to increase the dataset size.
+This increases the model's confidence in its features.

 ### Performance Results